hknd23/idcempy/docs/idcempy_tutorial.rst

 Description
 ===========
-`IDCeMPy` is a Python package that provides functions to fit and assess the performance of the following distinct sets of “inflated” discrete choice models.
+`IDCeMPy` is a Python package that provides functions to fit and assess the performance of the following distinct sets of “inflated” discrete choice models:

 * Fit the Zero-Inflated Ordered Probit (ZIOP) model without and with correlated errors (ZIOPC model) to evaluate zero-inflated ordered choice outcomes that results from a dual data generating process (d.g.p.).